-The Curiosity box is a subscription box that is geared up to meet the science needs of key stage 2 children, (7-11).
-Depending on the box you order you will either receive 4 activities in a jumbo box or 2 activities if you go for the nano.
+The Curiosity box is a STEM education subscription box aimed at children.
+It is geared up to meet the science needs of key stage 2 children, those aged 7-11.
+Depending on the box you order you will either receive 4 activities in a jumbo box or 2 activities if you go for the nano box.
 They are designed to meet the curious nature of inquisitive children when it comes to science, to encourage them to find the answers to their questions through hands on experiments, trial and error and recording and analysing results.
-They are also perfect for making the most out of quality family time.

 One of the things I loved about the box is that you can keep some of the equipment and it can be reused to do other experiments in the future, or you can use them to create your own mini experiments.
 For example our box contained a mini microscope that can be added to a camera phone to examine something in more detail and the boys have used this on more than one occasion already.

-We found that the box was really exciting and the range of activities differ so they don’t feel repetitive at all, from making a mess and including maths to building atoms and working on fine motor skills, each one teaches the children something new and requires different additional skills to be activated too.
+Overall we found that the box was really exciting and the range of activities differ so they don’t feel repetitive at all.
+Our box included things from making a mess and having a laugh to doing maths, building atoms and working on fine motor skills.
+All the children realised this was science based and therefore educational to some extent there really is alot of “hidden” lessons going on to with each activity teaching the children something new and requiring different additional skills to be activated.

-I would really recommend The Curiosity box, either as a subscription service or even as a one of treat for all families and especially for those that home educator.
+I would really recommend The Curiosity box, either as a subscription service or even as a one of treat for all families and especially for those that home educate.

 (We were sent a curiosity box in exchange for a review.
 All opinions are my own)>.